ZupIT/ritchie-docs/content/en/Tutorials/Formulas/How to run formulas/"hello World" formula.md

 rit demo hello-world
 ```

-Select an option for each input parameter and see how the magic works:
+Select an option for each input parameter and, then, run the formula as it shows on the following example:

 ![rit demo hello-world](/large-gif-1054x366-%20%281%29.gif)